boldbi/bold-bi-docs/docs/working-with-data-sources/data-connectors/asana.md

  `https://app.asana.com/api/1.0/workspaces/<:workspace_gid>/tasks/search`

-  **NOTE:** The workspace id can be found in the URL of the workspace in the Asana application.
-Example: Open the workspace in the Asana application and find the workspace id in the address bar like
+  **NOTE:** The workspace ID can be found in the URL of the workspace in the Asana application.
+For instance, open the workspace in the Asana application and find the workspace ID in the address bar, like.

   `https://app.asana.com/0/**850617776313575**/list`.

-  To fetch specific workspace data, you need to replace the workspace id in the API endpoint of data source creation.
+  To retrieve specific workspace data, you need to replace the workspace ID in the API endpoint of data source creation:

   `https://app.asana.com/api/1.0/workspaces/**850617776313575**/tasks/search`